ChangooLee/mcp-naver-news/README_en.md

 This project is licensed under the [MIT License](LICENSE).

-This is not an official OpenDART product.
-OpenDART is a registered trademark of the Financial Supervisory Service of Korea.
+This is not an official Naver product.
+Naver is a registered trademark of Naver Corporation.